List of Ace Attorney characters: Pearl Fey

 Outside of the main Ace Attorney series, Pearl makes a brief cameo appearance in the Ace Attorney Investigations: Miles Edgeworth spin-off title, also appearing in several other Capcom titles, including as an unlockable costume in We Love Golf! and as a collectible card in Teppen: Ace vs. The People.

 Pearl has appeared in other media adaptations of Ace Attorney.
 She is a recurring character in the Ace Attorney manga series published by Kodansha Comics, and in a stage play based on the case Farewell, My Turnabout, portrayed by Shiyū Urushibara with understudy Yūna Takano.
 Pearl also appears in the Ace Attorney anime series, which adapts the events of the original trilogy.

+Initially, Pearl would have been a snooty rival of Maya exclusive to one case and of the same age as her, but an unknown designer suggested Pearl be younger than Maya as it would have been more dramatic.
+When Takumi attempted to write a little girl character, he found her to be surprisingly cute and decided to include her in more than the second case.